 Dr. Overholtzer encourages routine dental check-ups and biannual dental cleanings to help prevent the development of tooth decay.
 Visiting the dentist twice a year can prevent cavities from forming and allows for early diagnosis and conservative treatment options should decay develop.

 At home, oral hygiene are also essential to keeping teeth and gums healthy.
 Brushing twice daily and flossing at least once a day helps remove debris and prevents plaque and tartar from building on the surface of the teeth.
 Patients who visit the dentist on a routine basis and practice a thorough at home oral hygiene routine are less likely to develop tooth decay.

 REQUEST A DENTAL HEALTH EXAM

 At Skyline Family Dentistry, we take the time to develop relationships with our patients on a personal basis.
 We make personalized recommendations to improve your oral health and to help you enjoy your most beautiful smile.
 Our oral wellness consultations are thorough, personalized, and allow our patients ample time to express their concerns, and explain their oral health goals.
 Dr. Overholtzer offers tailored solutions to complex dental concerns helping his patients enjoy their optimal oral health.
 Dr. Overholtzer welcomes new patients from Bishop, Mammoth Lake, Round Valley, Big Pine and surrounding communities.
-To schedule your oral wellness consultation contact our Bishop, CA dentist office at (760) 873-6513 or fill out our online form.
+To schedule your oral wellness consultation contact our Bishop, CA dentist office by filling out our online form.